 also spelled phylloides (full-oy-deez).
 A rare breast tumor, usually benign (not cancer), which grows quickly and can become quite large.
 Formerly called cystosarcoma phyllodes, these tumors are usually removed along with a margin of normal tissue.

 a health professional who uses exercises and other methods to restore or maintain the body’s strength, mobility, and function.

 pertaining to the processes of the body or its systems.
 May also be used to describe a particular body function or organ as normal.

-substance produced by plants that may produce health benefits when eaten or ingested; for example, antioxidants.
+substance made by plants that may produce health benefits when eaten or ingested; for example, antioxidants.
 See also antioxidants.

 see prostatic intraepithelial neoplasia.

-small gland underneath the brain which controls other endocrine glands in the body.
-Also called the master gland.
+small gland underneath the brain which releases hormones that help control many of the other endocrine glands in the body.
+Also called the “master gland.”
 See also endocrine glands.

 an inert, inactive substance or sham procedure that may be used in studies (clinical trials) to compare the effects of a given treatment with no treatment.
 The pill form is commonly called a “sugar pill.”
 Placebo can mean a treatment, injection, or even something that looks like real surgery that is used when studying a treatment that is not given by mouth.
 Placeboes are not used in studies where a proven treatment is available; instead, the new treatment is tested against the proven one.

 a surgeon specializing in restoring appearance or in rebuilding or replacing removed or injured body parts.